Oil of clove: Toxicity

 Clove oil is toxic in anything other than small therapeutic doses, and several cases of acute liver and kidney damage have been reported, principally in children.
+In foods, the level of clove oil used as a flavor ingredient does not exceed 0.06%, and is considered safe.

 Toothache

-Particularly in South Korea and India, eugenol, a phytochemical extracted from clove oil, is used to relieve toothache.
+Particularly in South Korea and India, eugenol, an aromatic compound extracted from clove oil, is used in alternative medicine to relieve toothache.
 Applied to a cavity in a decayed tooth or tooth socket remaining after extraction, eugenol or clove oil may relieve toothache temporarily.
-In the United States, the FDA considers eugenol ineffective for treating dental pain, and has downgraded clove oil as an analgesic due to insufficient evidence to rate its effectiveness.
+There is insufficient scientific evidence that eugenol is effective for treating dental pain.

 Other uses

-Eugenol is a reliable source for producing natural vanillin (by the US definition).
-It is a versatile molecule, which can be converted to vanillin with a few simple steps of conversion through the use of naturally available phytochemicals.

 Clove oil is commonly used to anesthetize or euthanize laboratory or pet fish.

 Clove oil is a component of choji oil (丁子油), which was traditionally used for the maintenance of Japanese swords.

 Regulation

-In Germany, Commission E permits the sale and administration of clove oil as a medicinal herb.
+In Germany, Commission E permits the sale and administration of clove oil for use in alternative medicine.